The following courses are highly recommended for all SAFE positions:

 • Providing holistic support, supervision & programmatic guidance to all SAFE coordinators and general members (i.e. Host 1 on 1 meetings with SAFE program coordinators).

-• Facilitating weekly SAFE staff meetings.
+• Setting agendas and facilitating weekly SAFE staff meetings.

 • Reviewing all SAFE proposals to ensure the accuracy of funding requests and alignment with SRRC values.